-St Nicholas Bar 2 minute walk - Down Trziste Street on the left side, this is a very nice cozy bar open late.
+St Nicholas Bar 4 minute walk - On Trziste Street on the left side, this is a very nice cozy bar open late.
 Great place to get a nightcap.

-U Maleho Glena, 2 minute walk - Just down the street to the right on Karmelitska, a good bar with ok bar food upstairs and a jazz club downstairs.
+U Maleho Glena, 4 minute walk - On the corner of Karmelitska and Trizste streets, a good bar with ok bar food upstairs and a jazz club downstairs.

 Excellent French food in Stare Mesto comes to you from the Brasserie M, Vladislavova 17, Praha 1, tel: 224 054 070.
 The tables circle the kitchen which is open and you can watch the chefs and cooks prepare your meal.
 It's French style brasserie food, but be prepared to pay a little more than you would were you in France.
-For more excellent French food try Circle Line on Malostranske Namesti 12, Prague 1, tel.
+For more French food try Circle Line on Malostranske Namesti 12, Prague 1, tel.
 257 530 021-3 next to the Musical Academy.
 Again on the higher end of the price range for Prague, about 500 Kc per main course, their fish is really great and they have an outstanding range of Czech wines.
 This place is better in the winter or fall rather than summer though (no outside tables to speak of), although the food is great any time.